linode/docs/docs/applications/server-virtualization/install-openvz-on-debian-9.md

         chmod 755 /etc/initramfs-tools/scripts/local-premount/tune
         update-initramfs -u -k all

-4. Reboot your system with `shutdown -r now` and run the command below to verify that metadata_csum was disabled from all affected partitions.
+4. Reboot your system and run the command below to verify that metadata_csum was disabled from all affected partitions.
 Again, replace "/dev/sda1" with the correct volume names.

         dumpe2fs -h /dev/sda1 2>/dev/null | grep -e metadata_csum